SIBarcodeNetwork/ReadtheDocsMaster/Docs/batch_rename.rst

 6. Below the “Rename Method” box, there are three methods listed for renaming the documents.

   * If using “Replace with” it’s possible to choose up to three different FIMS data fields from the dropdown menus such as materialSampleID, voucherCatalogNumber, tissuePlate, tissueWell.
+For example:

     * Documents often need to be named with materialSampleID, and/or tissuePlate and tissueWell fields prior to performing the Biocode Annotate with FIMS/LIMS functions.

-    * Consensus sequence documents need to be named with voucherCatalogNumber when downloading for import to Genbank via the NCBI Submission Portal.
+    * Sequence documents need to be named with voucherCatalogNumber when downloading for import to Genbank via the NCBI Submission Portal.

   * There is also an option to “Add” additional text either to the start or end of the Name.